JenniferLedezma-teachable/EntregaFinal-Ledezma/README.md

 ## Technologies Used
 React JS and Vite powered
-Firebase to store all the products and imagenes of everyone
+Firebase to store all the products and imagenes of every product The project includes:
+  - `react-hook-form` via `npm` to have support with form validations
+  - `react-bootstrap` and `react-icons` to add icons like cart
+  - ``

 ## Setup